SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 Unlike DSC for Windows PowerShell, DSC for PowerShell 7 is only intended to provide a platform for building or integrating with configuration solutions.
-For PowerShell 7, the scope of DSC support is limited to `configuration` keyword, authoring, compilation, and using DSC resources via the PSDesiredStateConfiguration module.
+For PowerShell 7, the scope of DSC support is limited to the `configuration` keyword, authoring, compilation, and using DSC resources via the PSDesiredStateConfiguration module.

 ### Motivation